Djole01/PasswordManager/README.md

 3. See a list of passwords they have saved.
 4. Edit / remove passwords.

-Masterpassword gets encrypted with OpenBSD's bcrypt, hash gets saved in .MasterPass.txt Passwords get encrypted through my own character manipulation algorithm.
+Masterpassword gets hashed with OpenBSD's bcrypt, saved in .MasterPass.txt Passwords get encrypted through my own character manipulation algorithm.

 Program creates 3 hidden files in home directory, .MasterPass.txt , passwords.txt and tmpCrypt.txt.